Raheekhan/Allure-Reporting/README.md

 Reporting has become an essential tool for every team, and there are multiple reporting tools in rise, such as Extent Reporting.
 There is a big demand on good Reporting tool and Allure provide that.
 It can be used with TestNG or JUnit, providing easy to follow and beautiful reports.

 With annotations such as @Description and @Story you can provide detailed information.
+@Severity annotation to provide the severity of the test. @Epic and @Feature to track the tests down.
+So if you have Defect Tracking Management such as Jira set up, you can easily use Allure.

 I will use Allure for future projects, this is just a simple project for me to get more familiar with Allure.